 Roger had stood, and flung the napkin down angrily.
-"For once, just…leave-us-alone!"
+"For once in your bloody wretched lives, just…leave us alone!"

 "When you've gotten a living son out of her," his mother hissed.
 "So you best be in her bed again, starting this very night and from here on out till she swells full again…"

-His wife had turned from the threshold to gaze at him in surprise for his defense of her against the odds.
+His wife had turned from the threshold to gaze at him, seemingly surprised at his words of defense spoken on her behalf.
 Then her emotions got the better of her, and she ran off into the garden sobbing.

 When he followed after her a little while later, she was seated by the edge of the border wall, and he could hear a boy's voice coming from the other side, by the stream beneath the slope of the land.
-Damn it if wasn't the 11-year-old Locksley nuisance…
+Damn it if it wasn't the 10-year-old Locksley nuisance…

 "Why do you cry, lady?
-Has he done you any hurt?"
+Has he caused you any hurt?"

 The "not now" part made him wince, but he kept listening anyway.

-"My grief…is for my lack in the body…to bear him a living child," she explained, haltingly.
+"My grief is for my…lack in the body, meant to bear him…a living child," she explained haltingly.

-"Mmhh," he hummed under his breath, as boy will do, hesitant to let his deepest feeling show altogether.
-"Sometimes, though…in the hall outside her chamber, I've felt her there, on All Hallows, when the veil thins…it's like…a tunnel, almost, a sheer spot, between we are, and she is…and it makes me feel better.
-As long as I can go up there, I feel…she's not really that far away."
+"Mmhh," he hummed under his breath, as boys will do, hesitant to let their deepest feeling show altogether.
+"Sometimes, though…in the hall outside her chamber, I've felt her there, on All Hallows, when the veil thins.
+It's like a tunnel, almost, a sheer spot, between where we are, and she is…and it makes me feel better.
+As long as I can go up there, I feel as if she's not really that far away."

 For some reason, Roger Cavendish had never concretely thought of this.
 How could she miss them when she didn't really know them, unborn and invisible to her while they lived?
-Yet he had caught her speaking or singing to them when they were inside her sometimes, when she thought she was alone, and he'd always chalked it up to a flighty imagination.
+Yet he had caught her speaking or singing to them when they were inside her, when she thought she was alone, and he'd always chalked it up to a flighty imagination on her part.
 After all, they surely couldn't hear or understand in any meaningful way…hell, they were hardly real.
-At any rate, he couldn't imagine his own mother had ever done such a thing when he was inside her.
+At any rate, he could never envision his own mother having done such a thing when he was inside her.

-Now he started to wonder if he should miss them too…for they had been from his body as well as hers…whatever they were, whatever level of life they'd possessed…he didn't want to think about it though.
-But he had no experience with children, except an occasional odious run-in with the foxy show-off, mischief-making Locksley boy and his little she-wolf cub of a playmate, the strong-willed FitzWalter girl.
-Nevertheless…the tiny lives, now snuffed out within his wife, had been…his.
+Now he started to wonder if he should miss them too, for they had been from his body as much as hers…whatever they were, whatever level of life they'd possessed.
+He didn't want to think about it though, for if he did he'd come to the conclusion that the tiny lives, now snuffed out within his wife, had been…his.
 Some part of him in her, now dead.
 And there were so many possibilities for what might have been.
 And he didn't want to think about that, because he didn't want to risk feeling anything, or missing anyone.
 It was a weakness…

 "I'm sure your babies miss you just the same," the boy was telling her now.

 Her breath caught.
-"They were never christened," she blurted, wringing her hands.
+"They were never christened," she realized suddenly, wringing her hands.
 "What happens…to little babies who…?"

 "Holy Mary takes care of them, never fear," the boy assured.
 "She's the Mother of God; she'd never lat a baby get hurt or lost.
 She'd christen them with her own blessed hands first."

-Cavendish was glad young Locksley had told her that.
-Whatever he thought of the damn boy, he had too much sentimentality in him to not try and say something of comfort to a grieving woman.
-And the image he'd stuck in her mind would no doubt help her get by…she was pious enough to accept such fairytales.
+Cavendish was glad he had said that.
+Whatever he thought of the Locksley boy, he knew the little fool had too much sentimentality in him to not try and say something of comfort to a grieving woman.
+And the image he'd stuck in her mind would no doubt help her get by.
+She was pious enough to accept such fairytales.

-"I'll say my beads for you then," the boy was saying softly, "that you'll have another, in good time, and you'll be holding it in your arms.
-And if you need anything…if you need help…well, tell us.
+"I'll say my beads for you," the boy was saying softly, "that you'll have another, in good time.
+And if you need anything, well, tell us.
 We're your neighbors."

-"But not in the coalition," she noted quietly.
+"But not in the coalition," she noted pointedly.

 Ah, yes.
 The coalition.
-Roger knew what she thought of the ways of his family, how they treated the servants dismissively, and the tenants with even less sympathy, as if they were mere chattel.
-When there had been a minor serf uprising the year previously, it had been quelled brutally by the local lords, bound together in a coalition…all save the bloody Saxon Locksley who would take no part in it, for he believed the demands made by the laborers where fair, and due to his own policies, suffered no such unrest on his own estate.
-He'd come to argue against Lord Cavendish and his son, for reason and restraint, but his pleas had fallen on deaf ears.
+When there had been a minor serf uprising the year previously, it had been quelled brutally by the local lords, bound together in a coalition…all save the Saxon Lord Locksley, that is, who would take no part in it.
+He had believed the demands made by the laborers where fair, and due to his own policies, had suffered no such unrest on his own estate.
+He came out to argue against Lord Cavendish and his son at the council, trying to sway the other lords in favor of reason and restraint, but his pleas had fallen on deaf ears, and Locksley had left the hall in protest.
 And the tacit resentment between the two families only grew.